 I’m serious, you guys.
 It’s your world, and your world is what you make of it.
 Just say no.

 2. Draw Names

-Do you have 9 nieces and nephews and umpteen cousins?
+Do you have 9 nieces and nephews and umpteen cousins that still insist on exchanging gifts?
 You simply cannot buy meaningful gifts for a large number of people.
 Draw names.
 Seriously, just do it.

 Drawing names makes gifting more meaningful and less wasteful.
 We used this name drawing site to help with the process — it was stupid simple.